 United Kingdom

-Diplomatic series since 1979, rear plate in black on yellow.
-X stands for Accredited non-diplomatic personnel.
+Current diplomatic series since January 1979, front plate in black on white.

 United Kingdom